Refugee-Learning-Accelerator/rla-course-central/challenge3/deliverables.md

 **Step 2: Work on your concept and prepare it for submission**

-1. In your `team-template` folder you will find a new folder called `challenge1`.
+1. In your `team-template` folder you will find a new folder called `challenge3`.
 It contains two files ending in .md (markdown).
 Each contains a number of sections and questions for you to complete.
-2. Complete `concept.md` (We will work on `project.md` during the second week).
+2. Complete `concept.md` for the first week and `project.md` during the second week.
 Feel free to also add other files in your folder.
-We strongly encourage the use of visuals (screenshots, mockups, drawings)
+We strongly encourage the use of visuals (screenshots, mockups, drawings).
 3. Make sure you commit and push your work by **Sunday midnight (Amman time)**.
 At that point, the work in your team's workspace will be **automatically** copied into the central course project (thanks to a nifty little script that @vahidfazelrezai wrote).
 Run: `git push origin master;`

+### Concept Sketch - Due: Sun Dec/3 (midnight Amman)

+Describe your concept for how low fidelity Augmented Reality could be used to support language learning in one or two paragraphs.
+Use visuals (mockups, diagrams) if possible.
+It is important to be as specific as possible while mapping out the scope of the project as this will greatly influence implementation and the tools to use.

+Answer the following questions:
+- What problem/challenge will the AR experience solve?
+- How will the AR experience solve it?
+- Who is the primary user and how will the AR experience engage the user?
+- What hardware does the user need?
+Is this realistic in the refugee context?
+- What activity does the AR experience facilitate that would not otherwise be possible?
+- What challenges do you expect to encounter?

-### Final Project - Due: Sun Nov/12 (midnight Amman)
+### Final Project - Due: Sun Dec/10 (midnight Amman)
 Demonstrate how your AR experience works.
 Videos, screenshots or images are encouraged.

 Add a short description and answer the following questions: